 Up to and including 1751, the Julian calendar was used in England, Wales, Ireland, and the British colonies.
 In these places the year officially began on 25th March.
 For example: 24th March 1750 was followed by 25th March 1751.
 In 1752 the law changed: the year 1751 began on 25th March 1751 and ended on 31st December 1751, followed by 1st January 1752.
 Note that in continental Europe and Scotland, the Gregorian calendar had earlier superseded the Julian calendar.

-Quakers followed English practice, with one exception: They objected to using those names of days (Sunday to Saturday) and months (January to August) that came from the names of pagan gods, and substituted numbers.
+Quakers followed English practice, with one exception: They objected to using those names of days (Sunday through Saturday) and months (January through August) that came from pagan dieties, and substituted numbers.
 Thus Sunday was “First Day.”
 Until 1752, Friends had no problem with September through December, which were derived from numbers, but for the other months they wrote out “First Month,” “Second Month,” and so on.
 They sometimes used Roman numerals (I‐XII) for these, and sometimes Arabic (1‐12).
 When Benjamin Lay wrote, November was Ninth Month.
-After 1752, all months were renumbered by Quakers, and September became Ninth Month.
+After 1752, Quakers renumbered all months, and September became Ninth Month.